Who we are

 Here since the beginning, Dhira and Julia started Holes in the Wall Collective five years ago . . .

 Julia Meeks -Co-founder & Director

 Julia comes from a materials background, with a history in product & sustainable development, farming, and organization building.
-Julia is a designer of social systems, spaces and concepts, and is on a quest to "Bucky it" or "make new models that make the old model obsolete."
+Julia is a designer of social systems, spaces and concepts.
 She studied Fashion Design and Sustainability at San Francisco State university and La Nuova Academia di Belle Arti in Milan.
 With extensive training in garment making and natural dying, she was Co-Designer/Owner/Founder of Eclissi clothing co. in Milan Italy, Costume Designer for We Players site specific Theater Productions and Seamstress for cooperative manufacturing space Made in Oakland.
-She has acted as Staff Director for 50 plus youth, worked as assistant and administrator to the Camp director, and consulted with the Board to build an operations manual for the first queer family camp in the country- Camp it Up! in Northern California.
-After growing up mostly in cities, she began her relationship to rural spaces as farm hand at Fable Farm’s organic vegetable production in Vermont– she deeply values the (opposite) diversity found in each.
-Filling a container to the brim, pulling apart systems to find inefficiencies, digging for roots (causes, and literal), strategizing structures for action, and using drawings and color to communicate are all her jam.
+She has acted as Staff Director for 50 plus youth, worked as assistant and administrator to the Camp Director, and consulted with the Board in building an operations manual for the first queer family camp in the country- Camp it Up! in Northern California.
+After growing up in the city, she began her relationship to rural spaces as farm hand at Fable Farm’s organic vegetable production in Vermont– she deeply values the (opposite) diversity found in city and country.
+Filling a container to the brim, pulling apart systems and putting them back together again, digging for roots (causes, and literal) are all her jam.

 Dhira Rauch- Co-founder & Director